Lilall5829/next-dashboard-ui/README.md

 ## Getting Started

-First, run the development server:
+### First, run the development server:

 ```
 npm install
+npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Visit [http://localhost:3000](http://localhost:3000) to see the result.

 Then start editing the page by modifying `app/page.tsx`.